Thanisha-P-Rai/Thanisha-Viveqa/Final_Project/Documentation.md

 # Working Principle

+The proposed system implements a simplified lattice-based Post-Quantum Cryptography (PQC) engine on an FPGA.
+The complete encryption and decryption process is executed in hardware using Verilog HDL, with the Number Theoretic Transform (NTT) accelerating polynomial multiplication.
+The operational flow is as follows:

+### Step 1: Message Input

-1. The user sends an 8-bit message through the Python UART GUI.
+The user enters an 8-bit plaintext message through the Python-based UART GUI.
+The message is transmitted serially to the FPGA using the UART communication interface.

-2. The UART receiver captures the incoming byte.
-3. The crypto engine generates secret and public keys.
+### Step 2: UART Reception

+The UART Receiver module converts the incoming serial data into parallel 8-bit data and forwards it to the Crypto Engine.
+Once a valid byte is received, the controller initiates the cryptographic operations.

+### Step 3: Key Generation

+The Crypto Engine generates the required secret and public keys.
+An LFSR (Linear Feedback Shift Register) is used to produce pseudo-random polynomial coefficients representing the secret key and error polynomials.
+These coefficients are stored in dedicated memory banks for subsequent computations.

+### Step 4: Polynomial Preparation

+The plaintext message is encoded into polynomial form, while the generated secret, public, and error polynomials are arranged according to the selected lattice parameters (**N = 8**, **q = 17**).
+These reduced parameters simplify hardware implementation while preserving the essential computational flow of lattice-based cryptography.

-4. Polynomial multiplication is accelerated using the Number Theoretic Transform (NTT).
+### Step 5: Forward Number Theoretic Transform (NTT)

-5. The message is encrypted into ciphertext polynomials.
+The input polynomials are transformed from the coefficient domain into the NTT domain using the Forward NTT module.
+The butterfly processing units perform modular additions, subtractions, and multiplications with precomputed twiddle factors stored in ROM.
+Transforming the polynomials into the NTT domain enables polynomial multiplication to be performed efficiently as element-wise multiplication.

+### Step 6: Encryption

+Using the generated keys, the plaintext polynomial is encrypted according to the simplified lattice-based encryption algorithm.
+Polynomial multiplications required during encryption are accelerated by the NTT engine, while modular arithmetic units ensure all computations remain within the finite field defined by modulus **q = 17**.

+### Step 7: Inverse NTT

+After point-wise multiplication in the transform domain, the Inverse NTT converts the resulting polynomial back into the coefficient domain.
+This reconstructed polynomial forms the encrypted ciphertext.

+### Step 8: Decryption

-6. The ciphertext is decrypted using the generated secret key.
+The ciphertext is processed using the generated secret key.
+Similar polynomial arithmetic operations are performed to recover the original plaintext polynomial.
+The recovered coefficients are then converted back into the corresponding message bits.

+### Step 9: Output Display

-7. The recovered message is transmitted back through UART and displayed on the LCD.
+The decrypted message is transmitted back to the host computer through the UART Transmitter.
+Simultaneously, the LCD controller displays the current encryption/decryption status and the recovered message, providing real-time verification of successful operation.

+### Step 10: System Verification

+The complete hardware design is verified using Verilog simulation testbenches and implemented on the FPGA.
+Successful recovery of the transmitted message confirms the correct functionality of the simplified lattice-based PQC engine and the NTT accelerator.

 ---

 # Main Modules